ivaylo-andonov/Flickr-Photo-Stream/README.md

 ---

 * Photos fetching from Flickr API
-* Search photos by tag/tags name (multiple tags search is able as tags are separated by comma)
+* Search photos by tag name/s (multiple tags search is able as tags are separated by comma)
+* Loading filtered photos via click from any photo`s '#hashtag'
 * Lazy loading/infinity scrolling
 * Responsive design